HasanMansoorKhan/DE_1_SQL/README.md

 Pizzas with sales of less than 1000 in quantity are categorised as unpopular while sales greater than 1000 are categorised as popular

 # 4. CONLCUSION

+At the completion of this term project, I found that data engineering using SQL is instrumental in business analytics.
+The project enabled me to apply the various SQL funtions taught in class.